- Colleges and Advisors

 Through a combination of class/lecture information and applied experiential learning, the course will focus on three main aspects of nutrition program management – clinical nutrition, commissary management, and applied thinking/philosophy.
 It is designed to share successful nutrition philosophies, sound science and proven management approaches, and to foster an appreciation for the complexities associated with feeding animals in zoo settings.
 By the conclusion of the course, participants are expected to have knowledge of: commissary design and operations (centralized and de-centralized operation), nutrient and energy metabolism of zoo and wild animals, practical principles of feeding a wide variety of animals across all taxa, practical diet formulation and evaluation, basic commissary management (including positive staff management, emergency preparedness, cooperative purchasing, specification development, etc.).
 Through this process, the participants will also develop the problem solving thought processes to apply the knowledge gained to the nuances of their specific operations.
 The course will also include: 1) a debate session where participants will be required to research and support a thesis involving a current controversy in the field of zoo and wildlife nutrition, and 2) individual development of a comprehensive clinical diet plan for an animal/species in the current collection of each participant’s institution.

 The course will be based at the National Zoo’s satellite facility in Front Royal, Virginia where 21 species of endangered/threatened mammal and bird species are managed in a unique captive setting.
-At least one trip to the National Zoo in Washington DC is included in the course, and will include behind-the-scenes tours of at least the commissary operation, elephants and big cats.
+A full day will be spent at the National Zoo in Washington DC, and will include behind-the-scenes tours of the commissary operation, elephants and big cats.
 “Field” trips around the Front Royal campus will also be included as part of the out-of-classroom learning experience.

 Prerequisites: Directed and demonstrated (via previous and/or current experience, professional or volunteer) interest in zoo and wildlife nutrition.